 Prince of Dragonstone or, in some cases, Princess of Dragonstone, was the title of the heir apparent to the Iron Throne during the Targaryen dynasty.
-The heir apparent's seat was the island castle of Dragonstone.
-Younger siblings could receive Summerhall and be known as the Prince of Summerhall.
+The heir apparent's seat was the castle of Dragonstone located on the island of the same name.

 A Game of Thrones

 |Aegon I||Maegor Targaryen||Unknown - 37 AC||Though he was not Aegon I's heir, his residence at Dragonstone led to Maegor becoming known as the "Prince of Dragonstone".|